Britain's Monzo, NatWest rapped over competition rule breaches

-LONDON, June 22 (Reuters) - Britain's competition watchdog has warned banks Monzo, NatWest (NWG.L), Virgin Money (VMUK.L) and Bank of Ireland over breaching rules requiring them to send banking transaction histories to former account holders.
+LONDON (Reuters) -Britain’s competition watchdog has warned banks Monzo, NatWest, Virgin Money and Bank of Ireland over breaching rules requiring them to send banking transaction histories to former account holders.

 In total, nearly 150,000 customers were not provided with the necessary information quickly enough, the Competition and Markets Authority said on Tuesday.